IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 ## Content Rating

-All content at NWIF is expected to fall within a PG-13 rating.
+All content at NWIF is expected to fall within a PG-13 rating unless otherwise approved by event chairs.
 Any content deemed inappropriate will be asked to be removed from the convention space.
 This includes any imagery or discussion of drugs, alcohol, sex, or violence.
 If you are unsure if your content complies with our policies, please ask a staff member!

 ## Anti-Harassment